tameshia/Create-Users-and-Security-Groups/README.md

 <hr>

-<p>Select <b>Tools</b> from the Server Manager menu bar, then select <b>Active Directory Users and Computers</b>.
+<p>1.
+Select <b>Tools</b> from the Server Manager menu bar, then select <b>Active Directory Users and Computers</b>.

 ![ADUC](https://user-images.githubusercontent.com/107451613/177578610-469e2b16-28d0-435e-b210-ee9822ee1f04.png)

   <hr>
-<p>In the left pane of the <b>Active Directory Users and Computers</b>console, expand the domain to show all objects in the domain.
+<p>2.
+In the left pane of the <b>Active Directory Users and Computers</b>console, expand the domain to show all objects in the domain.
 In this case, the domain is the <b>securelabsondemand.com</b> domain.

 ![SLODD](https://user-images.githubusercontent.com/107451613/177579823-45945717-bc82-46bf-903b-000cd57bb349.png)

   <hr>

-<p>Locate the <b>Users</b> container to see a list of all the existing users and groups in the domain.
+<p>3.
+Locate the <b>Users</b> container to see a list of all the existing users and groups in the domain.

 ![ADUsers](https://user-images.githubusercontent.com/107451613/177580324-3b33cbd8-9a4a-4058-9010-5edb680f2589.png)

   <hr>
-<p> Click the <b> Create a new group in the current container</b> on the Active Directory Users and Computers toolbar.
+<p>4.
+Click the <b> Create a new group in the current container</b> on the Active Directory Users and Computers toolbar.
 This will open the New Object-Group dialog box.

   ![NU](https://user-images.githubusercontent.com/107451613/177581470-966a7695-01bb-40b4-9ce6-5c1cfd405b3e.png)
 <hr>